 Pelle Karlsson, president of Back to Jerusalem Inc, an organization with which Yun is affiliated, believes Yun's testimony is "an alarm clock to the church in the West, off and sleeping.
 It calls the church back to that deeper level of commitment—to take the cross for real."

 Ironically it was China that for centuries was thought to be sleeping.
 Napoleon Bonaparte, the French emperor who was conquering Europe while missionary Robert Morrison was sailing for China, once said: "Let China sleep.
 For when she wakes, she will shake the world."

 Many would say it is a prophecy now being fulfilled in China's powerful economy.
 But others believe a spiritual force is emerging in China—an underground church poised to evangelize the world.
 "The vision the Lord has given the Chinese church is to bring Jesus to every people group—from the Great Wall of China to the Eastern Wall of Jerusalem," Yun says.

 It may not be the kind of awakening Napoleon once envisioned.
 But today, in clandestine house churches across China, a revival generation is stirring.

 Paul Steen Ghiringhelli is the former assistant news editor of Charisma.
-He traveled to China in Nov.
-2006 to report this story.
+He traveled to China in November 2006 to file this report.

 To contact us or to submit an article, click here.